jamespang626/Excel_Project-Data-Analytics/README.md

 - Build PivotTables and PivotCharts
 - Create interactive dashboards
 - Use slicers and filters
-- Build relationships with Power Pivot
+- Build data model relationships
-- Write basic DAX measures
+- Write DAX measures
-- Present insights in a clear and readable way
+- Present findings in a clear and readable format

 ---

-## 🎯 Purpose
+## 🎯 Portfolio Purpose

 These projects are part of my data analytics portfolio as I continue building skills for entry-level roles such as: